 Warm up trunk, shoulder blades, arms and cervical area

 Lying supine with legs outstretched and arms stretched out to the sides along the body: draw circles with the arms directing them upward to reach the head, then spread them out until they touch the floor and let them come back down along the sides as they crawl across the floor.
 Repeat the sequence three times clockwise and then three times counterclockwise.
-Next: spread the arms sideways making them crawl across the floor to reach the head, descend down the center of the body bringing the hands to pubic height and then return to the initial position along the sides.
+Next: spread the arms sideways making them crawl across the floor to reach the head, descend down the center of the body bringing the hands to pubic height and then return to the starting position along the hips.

 Warm up the hips and stretch the back

-In fact, one must consider not only the quality of the product but also its adaptability to the specific foot of the dancer.
-We list the most important features below:
+For every aspiring ballerina, choosing and wearing pointe shoes is the symbol of reaching a milestone.
+Pointe shoes should therefore be evaluated very carefully, taking into account a series of technical variables: In fact, you must consider not only the quality of the product but also its adaptability to the specific foot of the ballerina.
+We list below the most important characteristics:

 1) Hardness of the sole